Geraldo Perdomo Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets' 4.50 team ERA ranks 21st among all league pitching staffs.
+- The Mets have a 4.50 team ERA that ranks 22nd across all MLB pitching staffs.

-- Mets pitchers combine to give up 111 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Mets pitchers combine to surrender 114 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- In his most recent time out on Wednesday, the righty threw five innings against the Milwaukee Brewers, giving up two earned runs while surrendering five hits.
+- The righty's most recent time out came on Wednesday against the Milwaukee Brewers, when he tossed five innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.